-For the purposes of the UK Remuneration Code, the Bank is a proportionality level three firm.
-As such, the Bank is able to disapply some of the more restrictive provisions of the UK Remuneration Code, such as the requirement to defer vesting of minimum portions of variable remuneration and payment in financial instruments.
+For the purposes of the UK Remuneration Codes, the Bank is a proportionality level three firm.
+As such, the Bank is able to disapply some of the provisions of the UK Remuneration Codes, such as the requirement to defer vesting of minimum portions of variable remuneration and payment in financial instruments.
 Notwithstanding that, the Remuneration Policy provides for deferral arrangements, as well as payment in financial instruments, as further explained below.